yosunlu/OnlyMemes/README.md

-- this is NOT some random youtube clone projects on youtube!
+This is NOT some random youtube clone projects on youtube!

 ## Tech Stack
 ### Video Storage (Cloud Storage)